eddiechu-zz/Encrypt-Delete-Test/README.md

 It is safe enough to run it on your working PC and server, let you see the fact in your environment.

 Luckly, I found few brands can do, and one can stop ransomware encryption initiated from remote PC via file share and RDP.
+Amazing!